danchoi/ri_vim/README.markdown

 ### Invoking the plugin

 * `,r` opens the search/autocomplete window, and will use a horizontal split to display matching documentation
 * `,R` opens the search/autocomplete window, and will use a vertical split to display matching documentatoin
-* `,K` opens th search/autocomplete window and prefills it with the keyword under the cursor
+* `,K` opens the search/autocomplete window and prefills it with the keyword under the cursor

 These mappings will work irrespective of the filetype of your current buffer.
+You don't have to be looking at a Ruby file to invoke ri.vim.
+You could, e.g., be writing a blog post about Ruby.

 If these mapping clash or you don't like them, you can override them.
 See **Changing keymappings** below.

 ### Using the search/autocomplete window

-Simply start typing the name of the class, module, or method you want to lookup.
+Withe the search/autocomplete window open, start typing the name of the class, module, or method you want to lookup.

+Press `TAB` to start autocompletion.

+If you've started typing a name starting with a capital letter, you'll see autocompletion suggestions for matching classes and modules.
+If you're looking for a namespace-nested module or class, you can autocomplete the first namespace, type `:` and then press `TAB` again to autocomplete the next inner namespace.

+If you've started typing a name starting with a lower case letter or some kind of symbol that is valid in Ruby method names (e.g., `^[=*/&|/%^\[<>]`), ri.vim will suggest matching methods from different classes and modules.

 * * *